-- Course Changes: Parents must make course selections for their students during re-enollment.
-Course changes can be made up to the start of school by emailing the Director of Admissions and Enrollment at lyee@saintconstantine.org.
-Course changes taking place after the second week of school must be requested by a parent via email and will be subject to a \$50 course change fee, applied to your account. - Withdrawal: Should a student or family decide to withdraw from The Saint Constantine School, they must submit a withdrawal request via email to lyee@saintconstantine.org.
-Please note that after the second week of school, full annual tuition is still expected to be paid, unless it is specifically forgiven at the discretion of The Saint Constantine School.
+1. Course Changes: Parents must make course selections for their students during re-enrollment.
+Course changes can be made up to the start of school by completing the Add/Drop Form, which is available in the "Resource Documents" section of your

+Family Portal.
+Course changes taking place after the fourth week of school will be subject to a \$50 course change fee, applied to your account.

+Withdrawal: Should a student or family decide to withdraw from The Saint Constantine School, they must submit a withdrawal request via email to lyee@saintconstantine.org.
+Please note that after the fourth week of school, full annual tuition is still expected to be paid, unless it is specifically forgiven at the discretion of The Saint Constantine School.